flashg1/TeslaSolarCharger/README.md

 Work-arounds:
 1. Run the automation manually by selecting the automation and then select "Run Actions".
+2. Turn polling off, then on.
-2. Press the "Force data update" button before and after plugging in the charger.
+3. Press the "Force data update" button before and after plugging in the charger.

 GUI display examples